palaashatri/pytk-nvidia-smi-gui/README.md

 ### Application Interface

 - The application opens a window titled "NVIDIA-SMI GPU Monitor"
-- The top of the window displays the GPU name and a button to adjust the power limit
+- The top displays the GPU name and a button to adjust the power limit
-- Key metrics (utilization, memory, temperature, power) are shown in a color-coded table
+- Key metrics (utilization, memory, temperature, power) are shown in a color-coded table:
+  - 🟢 **Green**: Normal/Good values
+  - 🟠 **Orange**: Warning levels
+  - 🔴 **Red**: Critical/High values
 - A table lists all running GPU processes (PID, name, memory usage)
 - A button toggles display of the full `nvidia-smi` output in a collapsible section
 - Information updates automatically every 2 seconds